-We have created this handy ten point checklist to ensure that your bathroom renovation runs as smoothly as possible
+We’ve created this handy ten point checklist to ensure your bathroom renovation runs as smoothly as possible.

 Set the budget

-Setting an appropriate budget for your bathroom refurbishment will help to guide you as you make important decisions about what you want to include in the renovation.
-Once you have set the budget and made sure that you have included labour costs you will have a much better idea of just what you can spend on fixtures and fittings.
+Setting an appropriate budget for your bathroom renovation will help to guide you as you make important decisions about what to include.
+Once you’ve set the budget and made sure that you have included labour costs you’ll have a much better idea of just what you can spend on fixtures and fittings.

-The amount of time it will take to refurbish your bathroom will all depend on how many fixtures and fittings you are updating.
-You will need to allocate time for choosing and ordering the items and make sure that they can be delivered when your bathroom fitter is available to fit them.
+The amount of time it will take to refurbish your bathroom all depends on how many fixtures and fittings you are updating.
+You will need to allocate time for choosing and ordering the items, and make sure they can be delivered when your bathroom fitter is available to fit them.